artic-network/artic-ebov/README.md

-# ebov
+# EBOV
-Repository of documents and data for Ebola virus
+Repository of documents and data for Ebola virus.

+reference_genomes/ebov-reference-genomes-35.fasta
+   : An alignment of 35 complete or nearly-complete genomes spaning 1976-2014.